verbb/events/docs/developers/events.md

 });
 ```

-### The `afterSaveEvent` event
+### The `afterSaveEvent` Event

-Plugins can get notified after an event has been saved
+The event that is triggered after an event has been saved

 ```php
 use craft\events\ModelEvent;